Science Fiction (Brand New album): Content

-Release
+Release and promotion

 On August 15, 2017, Brand New updated the website for their record label, Procrastinate!
 Music Traitors, allowing for pre-orders of a confirmed fifth album to be shipped in October on vinyl format in a limited quantity.
 A tour of the Eastern United States and the UK was announced as well.

 On August 17, a CD containing one 61-minute long track was shipped to people who had pre-ordered the limited edition vinyl, with each CD numbered out of 500.
 The track, entitled "44.5902N104.7146W" (coordinates to the Devils Tower National Monument in Wyoming, also known as the setting for the 1977 sci-fi film Close Encounters of the Third Kind) came with a booklet including quotes from the Poole versus HAL 9000 chess match scene in the 1968 sci-fi film 2001: A Space Odyssey.
 The track was livestreamed by a fan through a Facebook group, where the album title Science Fiction, artwork, and certain track titles such as "No Control", "Desert", "Out of Mana", "In the Water" and "451", were revealed using the music identification app Shazam.
 Later that day, the band made the album available for pre-order in vinyl, CD and digital download formats for release in October.
 The physical edition of the album was released on October 20, 2017.
 Vinyl pre-orders, including white and blue and red variants, were delayed due to pressing issues with the record label Procrastinate!
 Music Traitors.